State, Federal & College Policies - Section 2

 Parking enforcement is intended to free parking spaces for those students and employees who abide by TSC parking regulations.
 Vehicle operators are encouraged to familiarize themselves with the parking regulations on each campus.
 Cars parked in violation of TSC parking regulations are subject to fines of at least $15, towing and revocation of parking permits.
 Vehicles blocking traffic, parked in fire lanes, in front of fire hydrants or in handicapped spaces are subject to immediate towing.
 Fines are assessed to student accounts.
 Failure to pay parking fines may result in referral to a collection agency.

 Parking in any TSC lot is at the owner's risk.
 The College is not responsible for damage to or theft from vehicles parked in its lots.

 Persons wishing to appeal a parking ticket must do so within 72 hours of receipt of the ticket.
 Appeal forms are available in the Public Safety Office on the Troy campus or in the UHA office on the Albany campus.
 Appeals should be emailed to firstname.lastname@example.org.
 An appeal must include a reasonable explanation of the grounds for the appeal.
 Appeals will not be honored for the following reasons:

-For events on the Albany Campus, call 292-1943 to check on availability of room.
+- For events on the Albany Campus, call 292-1943 to check on the availability of room.

 Photo Usage Policy